ICE data documentation

 Yes, we compiled what we know about the ICE data in a codebook.
 Our understanding is very incomplete.
 More generally, our data guide provides an overview of US immigration enforcement data across the government.

-No approach should change estimates dramatically, since only about 5% of rows involve potential duplicates.
+No approach should change estimates dramatically, since a small percentage of rows involve potential duplicates.
 There are several types of potential duplicates in the data and multiple reasonable approaches to resolving them.
-First, there are 38 duplicates across all fields (where the unique identifier is not missing).
-These 38 seem clearly to be duplicates and can be dropped.
-Second, there are close to 6,000 rows involving more than one arrest of the same individual on the same apprehension date.
-It is less clear whether these are duplicates or reflect actual repeated arrests on the same day, which seems unlikely but conceivable.
+We flag potential duplicates—repeated rows for the same individual in the same 24-hour period—in our processed dataset.
+Some of these may reflect actual repeated arrests on the same day, which seems unlikely but conceivable.
 Three types in particular are worth mentioning.
 First, many of the duplicates involve a row with a case status that reads “E-Charging Document Canceled by ICE”; these seem likely to be duplicates, but it’s not always clear which row to retain, since in some cases the row with the “E-Charging Document Canceled by ICE” status includes more information (i.e. sometimes that row includes an apprehension landmark, whereas the other row for the same person does not).
 Second, many rows are identical across all fields apart from the time stamp; for these rows, we think it would be reasonable to choose just the later row.
 Third, many rows have not only identical dates and unique IDs, but also identical times stamps.
 It also seems safe to assume that these are duplicates.
 In sum, there are several ways to screen for duplicates, and correct choices are not obvious.
 Luckily, no choice should lead to large differences in estimates.

 It is not possible to fully isolate arrests that take place in communities (as opposed to within jails or prisons, for example).
 However, there are two indicators that may be useful: in the arrests table when “Apprehension Method” is “Located” or “Non-Custodial Arrest” we think that these records are more likely to indicate arrests in the community.